PracticalSoftwareEngineeringWorkshop/money-transfer-api/README.md

 Assign or grant privileges (such as SELECT, UPDATE, DELETE, ...) to the user for that database
 `GRANT ALL PRIVILEGES ON DATABASE moneytransfer TO moneytransfer;`

+Login with the new user
+`psql -h localhost -Umoneytransfer -W moneytransfer`

 ### Travis CI - Continuous Integration
 Installing the Travis CI command line
 `sudo gem install travis --no-document`